What is Junk?

 Contact Public Works/Landfill at (850) 606-1800 to determine which landfill can take your trash.
 If none can, then some private industries may collect the scrap metal materials.

 If I cannot afford to remove my junk vehicles, who can I call to get this done?

 Some private junk/salvage yards or tow companies will remove your vehicle if proper ownership is provided.

 Is there a mowing ordinance in Leon County?

 Currently, there is a lot mowing ordinance for the unincorporated portion of Leon County.
 Leon County Code of Laws, Lot Mowing Ordinance 04-11 and Amended Ordinance 04-41, requires that grass not exceed 18 inches in height.
 Also, the City of Tallahassee has a mowing ordinance, for more information please contact City of Tallahassee Code Enforcement at (850) 891-7007 or via email Code.Enforcement@talgov.com

-Is there an ordinance to make a citizen cut down a tree that is diseased, dead, or can fall on a neighbor’s property?
+Is there an ordinance to make a citizen cut down a tree that is diseased, dead, or can fall onto a property?